lcpu-club/learn/src/Backend/Go/autotex.md

 ## What is AutoTeX

-A tool to compile TeX files, it can be used in PCs, servers, and clusters.
+A tool to compile TeX files.
+It can be used in PCs, servers, and clusters.

 It facilitates the modulized and automatic TeX compilation by using configuration files, in which process it functions as a configuration manager and a command generator.